code-iai/ros_emacs_utils/README.md

 ### For developers

-There is a number of things to take into account when compiling ros_emacs_extensions from source.
+There is a number of things to take into account when compiling ros_emacs_utils from source.
 In order for the code to work you not only need to run ```catkin_make``` on the packages, but also install them (```catkin_make install```).